warwakei/SimpleChatbox/README.md

 # SimpleChatbox
+(WARNING: better use commit 275299f instead of one maden on 08.03.2026 for developing.)
 VRChat chatbox utility that displays currently playing media from your PC and system information.
 Integrates with [warwakei Media Engine](https://github.com/warwakei/MediaEngine) to fetch track information and sends it to VRChat via OSC protocol.
 <img width="348" height="711" alt="image" src="https://github.com/user-attachments/assets/b311590f-082c-4f36-90ce-62cb397a31a4" />